 Many large employers and innovative companies use self-funded plans (often administered by a TPA).
 These plans are governed by ERISA, a federal law that preempts state insurance mandates.
 For you, this means:

-- Your benefits design stays the same no matter which state you move to-the same co-pays, deductibles, and covered services apply.
+- Your benefits design stays the same no matter which state you move to—same co-pays, deductibles, covered services.

-- Network portability varies.
+- Network portability varies, though.
 Some self-funded plans use national PPO networks (like MultiPlan or First Health), which work across state lines.
 Others use regional networks that may not have robust coverage in your new location.

-- You can often request a network gap exception if your new state lacks in-network providers.
+- You can often ask for a network gap exception if your new state lacks in-network providers.
 Many employers will approve a temporary out-of-network arrangement at in-network cost-sharing levels.

-- Compliance is handled by your employer, not the state.
+- Compliance is on your employer, not the state.
 This includes HIPAA privacy, ACA preventive care mandates, and mental health parity.

 Even if your plan type supports portability, the following specific benefits can vary significantly by state: